 - After the organization assesses where it's at and where it wants to go, it asks: - 1.
 How do we allocate our resources to get to where we want to go? - 2.
 How do we convert our plans into actions? - 3.
-How do our results compare with our plans, and do deviations require new plans?

-- The approach used to answer these questions is the strategic marketing process, whereby an organization allocates its marketing mix resources to reach its target markets. - [Figure 2-6] This process is divided into three phases: planning, implementation, and evaluation.

-A. The Planning Phase of the Strategic Marketing Process

-The planning phase consists of three steps as outlined below.
+How do our results compare with our plans, and do deviations require new plans? - The strategic marketing process is an approach whereby an organization allocates its marketing mix resources to reach its target markets. - [Figure 2-6] This process is divided into three phases: planning, implementation, and evaluation. - A. The Planning Phase of the Strategic Marketing Process - Planners have a tongue-in-cheek truism: "If you don't know where you're going, any road will get you there." - The planning phase consists of three steps as outlined below.

-1. Step 1: Situation (SWOT) Analysis.
+- 1. Step 1: Situation (SWOT) Analysis. - a.

-- a.
 A situation analysis involves taking stock of where the firm or product has been recently, where it is now, and where it is headed in terms of the organization's marketing plans and the external forces and trends affecting it. - b.
 [Figure 2-7] A SWOT analysis is an acronym describing an organization's appraisal of its internal Strengths and Weaknesses and its external Opportunities and Threats. - c.
-A SWOT analysis studies four areas of the planning phase and helps form a firm's marketing program: - Identifying trends in the firm's industry. - Analyzing the firm's competitors. - Assessing the organization itself. - Researching the organization's present and prospective customers. - d.
-The Ben & Jerry's SWOT analysis table in Figure 2-7 has four cells formed by: - The combination of internal versus external factors (the rows). - Favorable versus unfavorable factors (the columns). - That summarizes Ben & Jerry's strengths, weaknesses, opportunities, and threats. - e.
+A SWOT analysis studies four areas to build a firm's marketing program: - Identifying trends in the organization's industry. - Analyzing the organization's competitors. - Assessing the organization itself. - Researching the organization's present and prospective customers. - d.
+The Ben & Jerry's SWOT analysis table in Figure 2-7 shows: - The combination of internal versus external factors (the rows). - Favorable versus unfavorable factors (the columns). - Ben & Jerry's strengths, weaknesses, opportunities, and threats. - e.
+Must translate the SWOT analysis into specific actions to grow the firm. - f.
 The Ben & Jerry's SWOT analysis suggests the following: - Build on a strength.
 Find distribution efficiencies with Unilever's existing ice cream brands. - Correct a weakness.
 Recruit experienced managers from other consumer products firms to help stimulate growth. - Exploit an opportunity.
 Develop a new line of low-fat frozen yogurts to respond to consumer health concerns. - Avoid a disaster-laden threat.
 Focus on less risky international markets, such as Canada and Mexico.